Consultation has concluded

 Have you thought of secure storage for cycles, in the town centre, as there is nowhere to leave your bike, some of which are really expensive, securely whilst in the town centre??

-Kirly asked 5 months ago
+Kirly asked almost 1 year ago

 Thank you for your question.
 While providing additional cycle storage facilities are not within the scope of this individual project there are other active travel initiatives currently underway looking at increasing secure cycle storage provision across Calderdale including mobility hubs being developed at the rail stations in Todmorden, Mytholmroyd and Sowerby Bridge.